PhantomCatz/Training/Java/Basics.md

 thought of as functions attached to objects.

 Suppose you have an apple in your hand.
-Although I have not stated exactly what you have in your hand, the common properties of all appkes gives you some information into what you are holding.
+Although I have not stated exactly what you have in your hand, the common properties of all apples gives you some information into what you are holding.
 In this example, 'apple' is the type, and the specific one you are holding is an object of said type.